p62003/covia-docusaurus-minisearch-plugin/README.md

      3. Containing matching (words containing search terms)
      4. Partial word matching (substrings of words with length >=3)
    * Uses a combination of CSS and inline styles to ensure highlight effects display correctly in various environments
+   * Solves the always-highlighted title issue, highlighting titles only when they actually contain search terms
+   * Optimizes highlighting for partial word matches (e.g., when searching for "READ")

 4. **URL Repair Mechanism**
    * Automatically detects the base path of the current environment using multiple methods: